nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/01-editing-structures.markdown

 +$$$

-**Note:** Do to import/export operations it's possible to have both a global and a Site-scoped structure with the same `structureKey`.
+**Note:** Due to import/export operations it's possible to have both a global and a Site-scoped structure with the same `structureKey`.
 If this happens, the Site-scoped structure will take precedence and you will not be able to access the global structure from that Site.